carbonext-tech/api-b2b-docs/docs/users.md

 # Users

-The requests in this page handle CRUD operations on Users resources.
+The requests on this page handle CRUD operations on Users' resources.

 ## Users [POST]